-- Presentation to the staff of the practicum host organization; - Presentation to other students and faculty at the MPH Program Department during Seminar course year two; - Preparation of a poster summarizing the major project conducted (optional); - Preparation of a written Capstone report for the practicum host organization to be evaluated by MPH faculty.
+- Presentation to other students and faculty in a MPH workshop/seminar as part of the Leadership and Applied Public Health course ; - Preparation of a written Capstone report for the practicum host organization to be evaluated by MPH faculty.

 Evaluation of the practicum experience by the student is critically important as it provides important feedback to the Program Director regarding the suitability of the practicum experience at that site.
 To ensure receipt of all of the evaluations, the Program Director will withhold a mark/assessment for the practicum until all required documents have been received.